Disclaimer: affiliate links keep us 100% reader-supported.

 At the top of our list, we’re featuring Windscibe as the best free VPN service.
 With an unlimited amount of connections and a high bandwidth, the VPN is ideal for all your regular browsing needs.
-Based in the US, the servers offer top-notch latency, and allow you to access all social media and streaming websites including Netflix.
+Based in the US, the servers offer top-notch latency, and allow you to access all streaming websites including Netflix.

 There is one catch however.
 The service, like all other free VPN services, comes with a data cap.
 This implies that you can only surf for a limited amount of time before the limit is exhausted.
 This can easily be overcome by purchasing the Pro version.
 The service comes in desktop and mobile applications, as well as internet browser extensions.